Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 ## Example Documentation Specification File using 'documentAllAssignments'

 Each file must contain one or both documentation topics.
 This example file in the StarterKit has both topics.
-Element `pacEnvironment` references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the custom Policies and Policy Sets are deployed.
+The element `pacEnvironment` references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the custom Policies and Policy Sets are deployed.

 * [`documentAssignments`](#assignment-documentation)
 * [`documentPolicySets`](#policy-set-documentation)